mjenior/mjenior.github.io/_posts/2015-1-11-pathways.md

 	6       cdf:CD630_00030 RNA-binding_mediating_protein   K14761  path_key_error  metadata_key_error      metadata_key_error      metadata_key_error
 	41      cdf:CD630_00040 recF;_DNA_replication_and_repair_protein_RecF   K03629  03440   Homologous recombination        Genetic Information Processing  Replication and repair

-The columns are:  # mapped followed by gene code, the rest are pretty self-explanatory after that.
+The columns are:  # mapped followed by gene code, gene name, KEGG ortholog, pathway code, then some additional classifications.
+As you can see there are a couple of key errors, but this is due to te fact that the annotation of some genes is incomplete in the KEGG reference files.

 I'll be posted some figures with some R code I used to make them pretty soon hopefully.